Electric Anarchy – Life without fossil fuels

 Now, all we have is renewables and nuclear.
 The massive overhang of wind and solar in most other countries will fry the grid.
 Massive volumes of electricity when the wind blows and the sun shines.
 None when they don’t.
 So not only will there be less power to go around all over, but whatever is here will be interruptible.
 There will be many brownouts and blackouts even during the daytime.
 The only way to balance this is by demand management.

 This means that at certain times your power supply will go down without warning.
 The buffering capacity of the grid is not able to cope with those extreme load swings.
-And there will be no time to give you warning as the production side is so erratic.
+And there will be no time to give you a warning as the production side is so erratic.

 Whatever electricity is available would have to be reserved for essential use.
 No private use of electricity will be possible.
 If you don’t have your own windmill and/or solar array or mini-hydropower, you are in a hard place.

-That said, even your own generation asset won’t save you.
+That said, even your generation asset won’t save you.
 There is an urgent need for essential uses.
-The government would requisition private solar and wind asset to feed the grid.
+The government would requisition private solar and wind assets to feed the grid.
 Your home remains dark and cold.
 Remember, the common good takes precedence.
 You would only use it for your selfish needs such as dinner, a warm shower or god forbid, television.

 Countries like France, Slovakia, and Hungary with lots of nuclear power will be better off.
 Austria with massive hydropower will be much less challenged as well.
 They will have more and much more stable power.
 But prices for power in surrounding countries will be stratospheric.
 Utilities controlling those nuclear and hydro assets will cash in on the opportunity.